 Lesson 11 Persuasive Oral Presentation Techniques.
 TED Talks I like.
 6 Presentation Design Dos and Don’ts.
 Great presentation design can be difficult to master because it requires the coordination of many elements, including colors, fonts, images, icons and background.

 While there are a lot of pieces to the presentation design puzzle, don’t be overwhelmed.
 Let the design principle of “less is more” guide your presentation design choices to keep your slides uncluttered.
 Not sure where to begin?
 Follow these design dos and don’ts to make sure your presentation is minimal, harmonious and clear.
 1. Avoid: A bold, multi-colored, and patterned background with text on top.
 Instead Do This: Patterns can be a great addition to your presentation when used correctly.
 2.

 With Attention Method, the slides are designed to add power, emphasis, and deeper understanding to your well-scripted speech.
 You flip slides often so that, at any given time, your slides always support only what you’re saying and contain no distracting information.
 Instead of one slide with several bullets, each slide should contain one idea expressed in vibrant images and minimalistic text.
 I developed this method while working at City Arts and Technology high school in San Francisco in 2008 and have continued to develop it over the years since.
 It’s inspired by Lawrence Lessig’s uniquely minimalistic presentation style with a greater emphasis on visual impact.
 You can see an example of an Attention Method presentation here: Assessing with Outcomes from Samuel Merritt U Academic Tech on Vimeo.
 Death by PowerPoint.
 Ideas on how to create powerful presentations.

 How to create a great prezi by Adam Somlai-Fischer on Prezi.
 Insert PDF, PowerPoint, Excel.
 To convert your PowerPoint to PDF - Zamzar.
 Importing PowerPoint into Prezi.mp4.
 The Tempo of Your Presentation.
 One of the most important components of a successful presentation is the tempo of your words.
 Here are rules for you to remember and implement in attempting to connect verbally with another person (be it a sales pitch, a negotiation, or a romantic overture): 1.
 People are most comfortable with individuals who speak at roughly the same pace as they do.
 Numerous studies have shown that one way to solidify a connection with another person is to mirror his/her speech patterns.
-How to Look Confident During a Presentation" When it comes to giving a presentation, few people can compare to the late Steve Jobs.
+This includes content as well as tempo.
+A slow speaker is going to be unconsciously uncomfortable with a fast talker.